HenriqueBBrum/DINT/README.md

 #### Testing configuration

 Finally, it's possible to specify the desired testing configuration.
 First, go to the *testing/config_files* and check the structure of the configuration files.
 In the configuration files, it's possible to define the testing time and what happens in each device specified in the topology file.
 Essentially, each device needs to either send or receive traffic.
 Since the configuration files receive shell commands, you can easily customize them to send any traffic you want (Scapy, IPerf, DITG, etc.) and to receive and process the incoming packets as desired.
 Keep in mind that the commands are executed sequentially, starting with the first defined device in your configuration file.
 Besides that, commands block other commands, so always put an "&" after a command if it is a non-blocking command.

+## Branches

+There are two branches in this repository:

+* _main_: This branch contains all the source code used in the article.
+* _results_: In this branch all the results obtained are stored.